Sailor Moon (TV series): English dub production and broadcast

-In 1995, after a bidding war with Toon Makers & Renaissance-Atlantic Entertainment, who wanted to produce an American live-action/animated hybrid adaptation, DIC Productions, L.P. (now Wildbrain), SeaGull Entertainment and Sachs Finley Media, licensed the first two seasons of Sailor Moon for an English-language release in North America.
+In 1995, after a bidding war with Toon Makers & Renaissance-Atlantic Entertainment, who wanted to produce an American live-action/animated hybrid adaptation, DIC Productions, L.P. (now Wildbrain), SeaGull Entertainment and Sachs Finley Media, licensed the first two seasons of Sailor Moon from Toei Animation for an English-language release in North America.
 The Mississauga-based Optimum Productions was hired to dub the anime.
 Bob Summers wrote a new background score.
 (Note: Sailor Moon end credits (DiC dub, 1995)) DIC had mandated cuts to content and length, which reduced the first 89 episodes by seven.
 (Note: Sailor Moon DIC/Optimum dub, episodes 1–82 (1–89 uncut)) Their adaptation was created to capitalize on the success of Mighty Morphin Power Rangers.

 The series premiered in Canada on August 28, 1995, on YTV and in first-run syndication in the U.S. on September 11, but halted production in November 1995 after two seasons due to low ratings.
 Despite moderate success in Canada, the U.S. airing struggled in early morning "dead" timeslots; the series originally aired in the U.S. in morning and afternoon timeslots which Anne Allison describes as unsuitable for the target audience.
 In contrast, due to the dubbing process being done in Canada, the series was considered Canadian enough to be screened in primetime as local content.
 After the series was canceled, a fan petition that garnered over 12,500 signatures was created.
 It caught the attention of General Mills, who, in 1997, agreed to sponsor and syndicate the Sailor Moon dub through The Program Exchange.
 This was later considered an early example of successful fan activism.
 On June 9, 1997, re-runs of this canceled dub began airing on USA Network.
 That same year, production on the series' English dub was resumed with the last 17 episodes of the second season, Sailor Moon R, and was broadcast in Canada from September 20 to November 21, 1997, to wrap up lingering plot lines.